back arrow

 • Section-wide background

-Unfortunately, Outlook 2007-2013 does not support any of the above backgrounds.
-The ideal solution for rendering a background image in an Outlook HTML email template, as any agency dabbling with email campaign management services will also offer you, is by using VML (Vector Markup Language).
+Unfortunately, Outlook versions 2007-2013 do not support any of these background types.
+To effectively render a background image in an Outlook HTML email template, the recommended solution is to use VML (Vector Markup Language).

-Input the below code in the <body> tag of your Outlook HTML template for the background image to cover the entire email window.
+You can input the following code in the <body> tag of your Outlook HTML template to ensure the background image covers the entire email window.

 <div style=”background-color:#000000;”>